 What are student learning outcomes?

-A learning outcome is one sentence that indicates what students should represent, demonstrate, or produce as a result of what they learn (taken from Peggy Maki).
+A learning outcome is a statement that indicates what students should represent, demonstrate, or produce as a result of what they learn (taken from Peggy Maki).
 Some examples of the goals and general rules for creating student learning outcomes appear in the following list.

 - Systematic, structured look at what students are learning in library instruction